Murderlon/conny-groenewegen-v2/content/home.md

 ---
 templateKey: home
-subtitle: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+subtitle: Conny Groenewegen is a multidisciplinary designer who uses an a-typical approach to form three-dimensional designs through techniques such as laser cutting, knitting and knotting.
 ---

-After completing a study in fashion and visual art, I started making drawings.
-Fascinated by the clear line I drew wall-sized drawings of landscapes with gossamer pencil lines in a format where you could step into.
-In the next phase the paper came off the wall and became spatial.
-Through recesses for heads you then literally became part of the drawing.
-The conversion from 2D to 3D, from line to thread and vice versa is a continuous theme in all my work.
+After studying fashion and graduating as a visual artist, I spent years, fascinated by the bright line, making wall-sized drawings of landscapes with thin pencil in a format you could step into.
+In the next phase, the paper came off the wall and became spatial.
+Then, through cutouts for heads, the viewer could literally become part of the drawing.
+The relationship with the body, the conversion from 2D to 3D, from line tomthread and vice versa is an ongoing theme in all my work: from a garment or an activist collective knitted installation around a building to a knotted balustrade.

-My area of expertise is knitting.
-I mostly create material using rows of interlocking loops from one continuous thread.
-All loops are essential; if one breaks, it creates a hole.
-I consider this as symbolic of interpersonal relationships: you cannot impose or force anything without causing damage.
-Similarly, I enter into collaborations in which I challenge and am likewise challenged.
-The Fashion Machine project has arisen from this philosophy and from my confrontation with fashion’s volatility and high turn-around speed.
+Using a thread is like drawing.
+For example, in knitting, the material I work with is created from rows of interlocking loops of one continious line.
+Here all the loops are important, if one breaks you have a hole.
+This symbolizes interpersonal relationships, you cannot impose or force something on someone without causing damage.
+In a similar way, I engage in collaborations in which I challenge and am challenged because at least two points are needed, to see sharply and as a condition for a clear line.

-In addition, my work is an invitation to look in a different way to recognizable archetypal forms with the aim to redefine them.
-For this I develop unexpected materials and learn how to master a technique.
-I do this via prototypes which lead me on to the desired form.
-The results are snapshots and temporary proposals, because new insights emerge that lead to a next prototype.
-Additionally, together with the people I work with, we adjust the set of rules whenever we feel invited to in order to enter a new, interesting playfield.
+In addition, my work is an invitation to look at recognizable archetypal forms in a different way with the aim of reinterpreting them.
+To do this, I develop unexpected materials and learn new techniques.
+This leads to prototypes in which I steer towards the desired form.
+The results are like snapshots and temporary proposals, as new insights keep emerging that lead to the next prototype.
+The rules are fluid and are always adjusted to the new situation, which happens in conjunction with the people I work with.